Saritanaiki/database-management-Velisa-Mobile/README.md

 ## **Entity Relationsip Diagram**

-The phone management system comprises seven strong entities: customer, call, destination, basestation, beaconmessage, callcategory and contract.
+The phone management system comprises six strong entities: customer, call, destination, basestation, beaconmessage, callcategory and contract.
 Each of these entities have associated attributes, the there exist a one-to-many relationship amongst the entities as shown in the entity relationship diagram (ERD) below.

 ![image](https://github.com/Saritanaiki/database-management-Velisa-Mobile/assets/103121228/4f2fe7bf-b43f-4e22-9653-b490db31220f)